cse-labs/k8s-quickstart/02-Bare-metal-setup/README.md

 > Setup Kubernetes on an Azure VM (bare metal)

 - TODO - we could setup from a terminal on the local machine
-  - we would have to add the ssh-keygen step
+  - would have to have az cli installed
     - this has caused issues in the past with customers but shouldn't be an issue for us
-  - need to verify the startup.sh will work on Windows
+  - we would have to add the ssh-keygen step if no ssh key
+    - this has caused issues in the past with customers but shouldn't be an issue for us
+  - I think I prefer using local terminal if possible

 ## Login to Azure